What methods, patterns, or tricks do you employ when coding to help your game run faster?

 If you can find branch points in what your NPC can decide to do then you don’t have to consider many of those options. i.e. if there’s a bunch of smithing actions, but they’re not a smith, or there’s not anvil, don’t even consider the smithing actions as possible tasks.
 Another thing you could do is look for dependencies.
 If, in your case, the npc can choose not to travel, only consider travel methods if they’ve already decided to travel somewhere.
 Finite State Machines are very simple way to start organizing this kind of logic.
 There’s more complicated stuff for decision making, but idk what your level of familiarity is with programming and game AI is.

 One thing I find myself doing, when I’m not getting into the weeds of micro optimizations, is thinking of things in terms of overarching systems.
-Many modern programming languages are object oriented, and that’s fine and dandy, but it can obscure the fact that these aren’t just individual objects are acting individually they’re all part of a greater system.
+Many modern programming languages are object oriented, and that’s fine and dandy, but it can obscure the fact that these aren’t just individual objects acting individually they’re all part of a greater system.

 A concrete example in a game I’ve worked on was fish pathing.
 We let users place fish in arbitrarily sized aquarium volumes, so there’s not much we can assume about where the fish are swimming.
 For the most part the idea is simple, try to pick a valid spot to swim to, get there and pause/do fish things, repeat.